astral-matrix/markdown-to-pdf/README.md

 A full-stack web application that converts Markdown to beautifully styled PDFs with customizable typography and layout options.

+## Purpose

+This application was created to generate high-quality PDFs from ChatGPT responses.
+Simply:

+1. Copy any ChatGPT response using ChatGPT's built-in copy button (which copies the markdown format)
+2. Paste the markdown text into the input box
+3. Customize the typography and layout options
+4. Generate and download a professionally formatted PDF

+The app works by preserving all markdown formatting from ChatGPT responses, including code blocks, tables, lists, and other formatting elements.
+The backend processes the markdown using Python's markdown library with extensions for enhanced features like syntax highlighting, then converts it to PDF using a combination of HTML rendering and PDF generation libraries.

 ## Project Structure

 This is a monorepo containing: